Field Theoretic Approach to Interacting Two Body Tunneling: Physical Consistency and Relevancy

 To facilitate the transform into a Lippmann-Schwinger equation, we perform two steps.
 First, we integrate by $\int dp_0$ on both sides.
 Secondly, we take the instantaneous approximation for the one boson kernel:

-the justification of which in the NR limit is briefly outlined in \cite{Petraki2015BoundStates}.
+the justification of which in the NR limit we have already discussed when deriving (19).
 Since this procedure is similar to the one in section III.A., the specifics are moved to appendix.
 Where the procedure begins to differ is when we take the NR limit $\frac{|\mathbf{p}|}{m}\ll1$.\\